i0gan/ltalk/README.md

-# Ltalk
+# Ltalk ( very simple )

-Ltalk is a very simple aross platform internet message software
+ Ltalk is a very simple instant messaging software, the pursuit of small practical and learning

 Suport platform